-CSR may be used as one way to emerge triumphant in this global war for talent (Moorthy et al., 2017).
+CSR may be used as one way to emerge triumphant in the problem of talent (Moorthy et al., 2017).
 This is particularly accurate for organizations with a negative reputation.
-CSR activities can help reform the image of a company by building a brand new image that is more positive and strengthening positive relations with their stakeholders; namely their customers, suppliers, and employees (Fraj-Andres et al., 2012).
+CSR activities can help reform the image of a company by building a brand new image that is more positive and strengthening positive relations with their stakeholders; namely their tomers, suppliers, and employees (Fraj-Andres et al., 2012).
 Henceforth, companies are adopting new strategies to improve their reputation in the public by incorporating corporate social responsibility activities inside their business practice.
 However, its implementation remains at an early stage.